bychok/ai-case-study/README.md

 The legal tech field is at an inflection point, with AI-driven solutions transforming traditional practices.
 Over the last 5–10 years, trends have included automation of routine tasks, data analytics for predictive insights, and AI for legal research and case management.

-ROSS Intelligence is a leader in this evolving landscape, offering cutting-edge solutions for legal research.
+ROSS Intelligence was a leader in this evolving landscape, offering cutting-edge solutions for legal research.
 Their technology stands out for its ability to understand natural language queries, making legal research more intuitive and efficient.

 Competitors like [Thomson Reuters Westlaw](https://legal.thomsonreuters.com/en/products/westlaw) and [LexisNexis](https://www.lexisnexis.com/en-us/home.page) have also integrated AI into their services but often rely on more traditional search methodologies.
 This sets ROSS apart, highlighting its innovative approach to leveraging AI for legal research.